DUNE-DAQ/nanorc/docs/README.md

 ### Requirements
 Before you go off and try this, you at least need to have:
+ - A k8s cluster running.
+To check that this is the case, you can head to the dashboard (on the NP04 cluster, that's [here](http://np04-srv-015:31001/#/workloads?namespace=default), after you have setup a SOCKS proxy to lxplus).
- - a k8s cluster with all the nodes being able to access `/cvmfs`,
+ - All the nodes being able to access `/cvmfs`.
- - the configuration service running in the cluster,
+ - The configuration service running in the cluster.
+To check that, you can head to the configuration service URL (at NP04, it's [here](http://np04-srv-015:31011/)) and making sure that you see text "DAQLing Configuration Management Service v1.0.0".
- - the dunedaq images on which you want to run available from all the nodes
+ - The dunedaq images on which you want to run available from all the nodes.
+The simplest way to do that is to have your image on dockerhub (at NP04, we have a repository [here](np04docker.cern.ch), but at the time this is being written, on the 2nd Aug 2022, it doesn't work).

 All of this is available on the NP04 cluster.

 ### Overview

 The Kubernetes prototype process manager in nanorc knows about three types of DUNE DAQ applications: readout applications, dataflow applications and other applications.
 Applications are booted in the order above, with anti-affinity between readout applications and all other applications (they cannot be started on the same host).